 The fact is, the seasons vary from place to place.
 So, even my postponing or outright boycotting Lughnasadh where I live will not change the fact that folks where you live are pulling wheat from fields, tomatoes from the vine and fruit from the trees.
 Maybe your harvest won’t be until the middle of October, when it’s still warm and the sun stays high.

 So I propose something new.
 Rather than following agricultural customs from 17th and 18th century British peasants, why not go outside and connect with YOUR Earth and it’s seasons?
 Look around.
 Listen and breathe.
 Put your hands in the dirt.
 Meditate with a tree.
 Talk to the plants in your garden.
 Ask the Faeries who live on your land, even if your land is a postage stamp patio in the city.
 What needs to be celebrated, brought in, mourned or released?
 Tune in and hear the messages – listen for what calls to you.
 Or maybe there is something to be harvested within yourself; something you have nurtured and tended all year that is waiting to be set free into the world.
+This is a time of magic.
 Perhaps the season still calls to you in the same way it ever did, of harvest, light, fire and bread.
 In which case, fantastic!
 Bake bread, light fires, scatter herbs, harvest food.
 Bless the bounty of your bushels of food and give thanks to Lugh for the light of Summer.

 The art of transformation that makes wheat into bread takes the grain through all four elemental powers – Earth, Air, Water, Fire